-Use a Set Operation to Select all odd numbers ordered from highest to lowest
+Answer #1: Select all odd numbers ordered from highest to lowest

 To do this we’ll combine the results of two queries, one from table A the other from B. In both case, we want only odd numbers.
 These are numbers, that when divided by 2, have a remainder of one.

 Once we have a combined set, we’ll order the results.